Pregnant Brie Bella: Everything You Wanted To Know About Brie’s Pregnancy Now

-Brie Bella is now blissfully pregnant, and in around one month’s time, she and husband Bryan Danielson (known as Daniel Bryan when he’s wrestling) are expecting their first child together.
-Brie is certain to be getting all the help she needs while she is pregnant, as she not only shares a home with Bryan, but also with her twin sister, Nikki Bella, and Nikki’s husband-to-be John Cena.
-John Cena recently proposed to Nikki Bella in very public fashion at the end of a WrestleMania 33 match, according to the Inquisitr, so it is sure to be a full house for Brie Bella and her future baby.
+Brie Bella is now blissfully pregnant and in around one month’s time she and husband Bryan Danielson (known as Daniel Bryan when he’s wrestling) are expecting their first child together.
+Brie is certain to be getting all the help she needs while she is pregnant as she not only shares a home with Bryan, but also with her twin sister, Nikki Bella, and Nikki’s husband-to-be John Cena.
+John Cena recently proposed to Nikki Bella in very public fashion at the end of a WrestleMania 33 match according to the Inquisitr, so it is sure to be a full house for Brie Bella and her future baby.

-Pregnancy is going extremely well right now for Brie Bella, although during Bella’s first trimester, she did suffer heavily from both migraines and fatigue, as Fit Pregnancy reported.
+Pregnancy is going extremely well right now for Brie Bella, although during Bella’s first trimester she did suffer heavily from both migraines and fatigue, as Fit Pregnancy reported.

 “I suffered from migraines during my first trimester, plus a lot of fatigue, but I had zero morning sickness.
 I usually have lots of energy, so I couldn’t believe how pregnancy put me on my butt.
 Now that I’m heading into my third trimester, though, I sometimes look down and think, ‘Oh yeah, I’m pregnant.’
 I like that it hasn’t really stopped me from doing anything.”